OutSystems/docs-product/src/ref/ui-patterns/web/balloon.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Balloon UI Pattern
+summary: Advanced use cases for the Balloon UI Pattern.
 ---

-# Balloon UI Pattern Reference
+# Balloon Reference

 ## Layout and classes